As the weather starts warming up, it gets more and more tempting to kick back with a beer. Or a few beers.

 Finally, if you drink beer, particularly in excess, you can disrupt your sleep patterns, which can negatively impact your overall health, and hinder your fitness and weight loss goals [5].

+Sleep is incredibly important for our health and wellbeing, and for achieving our weight loss goals [4].
 Unfortunately, 1 in 3 Aussie men don't get the recommended 7 to 9 hours of sleep per night, which can impact body weight over time.

 That's why we created Pilot's clinical sleep treatment, which is designed to help you fall asleep and stay asleep, without being habit-forming or making you drowsy the next day.